JakeCooper/BattleBirds/README.md

 #Meet BattleBirds

 BattleBirds is a multiplayer, turn based, attack and defend game.
+You play as a bird who is trying to both defend his cannon, and destroy an opposing birds cannon.

 #The Game

 You start the game as a bird perched atop a cannon.
-There are two phases to the game.
+There are three phases to the game.

 ##Phase 1: Build